Dark Chocolate Strawberry & Raspberry Bark {with Date Sauce}

 Keep them in the freezer for a grab-and-go tasty and nutritious treat!

-Reasons to Try This Dark Chocolate Fruit Bark:
+Reasons to Try It:

-A healthy, nutritious snack: The dates and the berries are packed with fiber, which can help improve the composition of our gut, reduce risk for chronic diseases, and help keep us fuller for a longer period of time.
+• A healthy, nutritious snack.
+The dates and the berries are packed with fiber, which can help improve the composition of our gut, reduce risk for chronic diseases, and help keep us fuller for a longer period of time.
 The hemp hearts also add some plant-based protein!

-Decadent and delicious: The classic combination of fruit and chocolate, with a hint of salt.
+• Decadent and delicious.
+The classic combination of fruit and chocolate, with a hint of salt.
 The dark chocolate date sauce is rich and decadent – mouthwatering even if you don’t love dates!

-Refreshing: Since this is a frozen snack, it’s very refreshing – especially for those hot summer days.
+• Refreshing.
+Since this is a frozen snack, it’s very refreshing – especially for those hot summer days.

-Easy meal prep snack: This recipe takes about 10 minutes to prep, and you can store them in the freezer for up to 1 month for a convenient, nutritious snack!
+• Easy meal prep snack.
+This recipe takes about 10 minutes to prep, and you can store them in the freezer for up to 1 month for a convenient, nutritious snack!

 Ingredients